anastasiafloris/pKaPredict/README.md

 *Functions used to train the machine learning model on a training dataset*

+→ **download_raw_dataset**
+Downloads a CSV file from a given URL and saves it in the specific data directory.

+→ **preview_data**
+Loads and previews the raw pKa dataset from a relative file path.

 → **clean_and_visualize_pka**
 Cleans the training dataset by removing duplicates and missing values; also provides basic visualizations for data exploration.